 Despite all of the good qualities, planning a trip to a city like this can be difficult.
 I recently had the pleasure of visiting Rome with my boyfriend and to make things easier for fellow travelers, I decided to share our daily itinerary.
-It will include the sites we visited and great places to get meals.
+Below is a four day guide through Rome, Italy: where to eat, drink, and sight-see.

 Note: We stayed in the area of Trastevere, a district located west of the River Tiber.
 Most of my food suggestions will be based here but I will also include great spots on the east side as well.

 We decided to start off our first day like locals by grabbing a cappuccino and a pastry for breakfast.
 Almost every corner has a small store that serves great coffee and baked goods!

 Giselda Forno in Trastevere has quick service, friendly staff and fresh-baked pastries.